roborisen/gcube/README.md

 GCube.waitAllGCubesConnect(3)
 ```
 <a href="https://makecode.microbit.org/S14821-35391-54690-59634">This example</a> shows<br/>
+1. wait for the first GCube (GCube 0) is connected to Micro:bit <br/>
-1. wait fot 3 GCubes are connected to Micro:bit<br/>
+2. wait for the other two GCubes (GCube 1, GCube 2) are connected to GCube 0<br/>
-2. when button 'A' is pressed, set servor motor angle of GCube 1 to 30 degree<br/>
+3. when button 'A' is pressed, set servor motor angle of GCube 1 to 30 degree<br/>
-3. when button 'B' is pressed, set servor motor angle of GCube 2 to 45 degree<br/>
+4. when button 'B' is pressed, set servor motor angle of GCube 2 to 45 degree<br/>
-4. when button 'A+B' is pressed, set servor motor angle of GCube 1~2 to 90 degree<br/>
+5. when button 'A+B' is pressed, set servor motor angle of GCube 1~2 to 90 degree<br/>
+* RC servo motor (such as MG90S) should be connected to GCube 1 & 2 for this example <br/>
 <br/>
 <br/>
 <br/>